orboan/azure-repo2docker/README.md

 This template allows you to deploy an Ubuntu 20.04 LTS VM with docker, docker-compose, repo2docker, conda, git, jdk11, jshell, jupyter and jupyter-lab installed.
 You can connect to the virtual machine with SSH.
+Port 22 is accessible.

+This is meant only for development / training purposes.
+Port 8888 is accessible for notebooks.